-Our walk to the Sun Gate, which was our first destination, was rewarded by the extreme happiness and peacefulness we all felt to have set foot in there and had a chance to look at the amazing view of the apus (mountains) and the citadel.
-The magical view from the Sun Gate
+Our walk to the Sun Gate, which was our first destination, was rewarded by the extreme happiness and peacefulness!

-After having been in and eaten from the places extremely unhygienic for the last 1.5 months in South America, I managed to get a stomach bug the day of our much anticipated trip.
-And let me remind you that there were no bathrooms after we passed the gates, none!
-This resulted in me running among the mazes of the Inca town and pushing the tourists out of my way to get out to the bathroom, which kinda added more excitement to my 12 hr day in MP.
-After having to do that twice, I decided to wait for the group outside and missed the last part of the tour.
+Everything was going alright and I was enjoying the view with awe.
+However, the universe had a different plan for me.
+After having eaten from the most unhygienic places in South America for the last 1.5 months, I managed to get a stomach bug the day of our much anticipated trip and had a diarrhea during the trek!
+And let me remind you that there are no bathrooms after you pass the gates of MP, none, zero!
+This caused me to run among the mazes of the Inca town and pushing the tourists out of my way to get out to the bathrooms, which kinda added more excitement to my 12 hr day in MP.
+After having done that twice, I decided to wait for the group outside and missed the last part of the tour.
 Tip: stay away from San Pedro when you have an upset stomach!

 – $120- round trip train ticket between Olantaytambe-Agua Calientes.
 The train for the tourists costs anywhere from $100-170 depending on the times of the economico and regular fares.
 It takes 1.5 hrs to get to Agua Calientes